john-liu2/batch_img/README.md

   Resize image file(s)

 Options:
-  -w, --width INTEGER  Resize image file(s) on current aspect ratio to the
+  -l, --length INTEGER  Resize image file(s) on current aspect ratio to the
-                       width.
+                        length.
 0 - no resize  [default: 0]
   --help                Show this message and exit.
 ```

 #### The `rotate` sub-command CLI options: